-Throughout second semester of the 2023 school year, parents were given the opportunity to provide input to improve the RCSS Parent and Family Engagement Plan, the consolidated LEA Improvement Plan, and the school improvement/Title I School wide/ Title I Targeted Assistance Plan and the Continuous Support and Improvement and the Target Support and Improvement plans for the 2023-2024 school year.
+Throughout second semester of the 2024-2025 school year, parents were given the opportunity to provide input to improve the RCSS Parent and Family Engagement Plan, the consolidated LEA Improvement Plan, and the school improvement/Title I School wide/ Title I Targeted Assistance Plan and the Continuous Support and Improvement and the Target Support and Improvement plans for the 2024-2025 school year.

-Parents were invited to give feedback during school parent meetings across the district, District Parent and Community Stakeholder Input Meetings and by completing surveys via the website and various communication platforms. meetings held at the schools.
-The information was gathered and included in the 2023-2024 RCSS Parent and Family Engagement Plan.
+Parents were invited to give feedback during school parent meetings across the district, District Parent and Community Stakeholder Input Meetings and by completing surveys via the website and various communication platforms.
+The information was gathered and included in the 2024-2025 RCSS Parent and Family Engagement Plan.

-Upon final revision, the district parent and family engagement plan was incorporated into the Comprehensive LEA Improvement Plan (CLIP) which was submitted to the state.
+Upon final revision, the district parent and family engagement plan will be incorporated into the Comprehensive LEA Improvement Plan (CLIP) which was submitted to the state.
 Parents are welcome to submit comments and feedback regarding the plan at any time on the school district website.
-All feedback received by June 23, 2023, was included within the plan for this school year.
+All feedback received by June 21, 2024, will be included within the plan for the FY 25 school year.